 The Borletti-Buitoni Trust helps arrange showcase concerts for BBT artists in small, intimate venues to introduce them to new audiences and also, on occasion, fundraise for special projects.
-Primary London venues have included 22 Mansfield Street, home of arts philanthropists Bob and Elisabeth Boas and 49 Queen’s Gate Terrace, home of Sir Vernon and Lady Ellis.
-Funds raised also contribute to the Nicholas Boas Trust and Vernon Ellis Foundation, both of which assist the developing careers of young artists and musicians.
+A principal London venue is 22 Mansfield Street, home of arts philanthropists Bob and Elisabeth Boas where funds raised also contribute to the Nicholas Boas Trust which assists the developing careers of young artists and musicians.
 BBT has also presented its winners at several International Artist Management Association (IAMA) conferences across Europe, recently including Duo Kang Kusnezow (violin & piano) and Bram van Sambeek (bassoon).

 18 September 2018 at 22 Mansfield Street, London W1

 Haydn String Quartet in F minor Op 20 No 5

 Mendelssohn String Quartet No 6 in F minor Op 80

 The string quartet across three centuries (but encompassed in just two) provides the road map for the Dudok Kwartet Amsterdam’s London showcase concert at 22 Mansfield Street, from Haydn’s 1772 F minor quartet (the emotional heart of its set) to Mieczysław Weinberg’s Third Quartet from 191 years later.
 The recital ends with more emotional intensity.
 Mendelssohn’s final quartet, written in the devastating wake of the death of his sister Fanny in May 1848, tragically also presages his own death just months later.

 For further details and to book, contact the Nicholas Boas Charitable Trust here.

 15 May 2017 at 22 Mansfield Street, London W1